bentonam/fakeit-examples/music/README.md

 - Providing input to the model
 - Setting the number of documents to generate dynamically
 - Using the `globals` variable as a counter
+- Using the `inputs` to make external data available to the model
 - Using the `documents` variable to use data from a previously generated model

 There are 4 types of models that will be generated